websanco/liferay-learn/docs/dxp/latest/en/site-building/site-navigation/configuring-menu-displays.md

 {bdg-secondary}`Available 7.4+`

 Using Liferay Navigation Menus application, you can create a navigation menu anywhere in your Content Page.
-This navigation menu is based on your Site's Public or Private Pages hierarchy, or any other hierarchy you define using Liferay's [Navigation Menus Application](./using-the-navigation-menus-application.md).
+This navigation menu is based on your Site's Pages hierarchy, or any other hierarchy you define using Liferay's [Navigation Menus Application](./using-the-navigation-menus-application.md).
 You can also define the menu display style options and the number of sub-levels to include in the navigation.

 The Menu Display Fragment appears under the Fragments and Widget section of your Content Page.
 You add and configure this Fragment as with other Fragments in your Content Pages.
 For more information, see [Adding Elements to Content Pages](../creating-pages/using-content-pages/adding-elements-to-content-pages.md) and [Configuring Fragments](../creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments.md).